aws-samples/serverless-patterns/cloudtrail-lambda-dynamo-cdk/README.md

 1. Click 'Explore table items'

-1. Within 5 minutes or less, you should see a new item populated into the DynamoDB table specifying the ARN of the uploaded object.
+1. Within a couple minutes, you should see a new item populated into the DynamoDB table specifying the ARN of the uploaded object.
 The ‘is_compliant’ column should be set to ‘false’ since the object was uploaded with no tags.

 ## Cleanup